-Have you ever been around a person who’s really, really motivated?
+Have you ever been around a highly motivated person?
 It’s inspiring.
-People who are highly motivated seem to have this special air of confidence that surrounds them.
-They’re the ones who are realizing their dreams and pleased with the lives they’re living.
+People who are very motivated seem to have this special air of confidence that surrounds them.
+They’re the ones who are realizing their dreams and are energized by the lives they’re living.

 Needless to say, most of us could use a boost in the motivation department.
-It’s not that we don’t have good intentions, it’s just that staying motivated can be hard.
+It’s not that we don’t have good intentions, it’s just that it can be tough to stay motivated.
 As humans, we gravitate toward what’s easiest and staying motivated is much easier said than done.

-Looking for help in boosting your motivation?
-Following are 10 tips that can help ensure that you get done whatever it is you want to do.
-Whether you want to run a marathon or learn how to play the piano, keep reading to learn 10 ways for boosting your motivation to help you get there.
+Below are 10 tips that can help ensure that you get done whatever you set your mind to.
+Whether you want to run a marathon or learn how to play the piano, keep reading to learn 10 ways to boost your motivation and help you get there.

 10 Tips for Boosting Your Motivation